SumoLogic/sumologic-otel-collector/pkg/exporter/sumologicexporter/README.md

 > **IMPORTANT NOTE**:
 >
-> When using non-`OTLP` based format (e.g. `JSON` for logs) metadata attributes
+> The metadata attributes
-> used in source templates have to have a regex defined in
+> used in source templates must have a regex defined in
 > `metadata_attributes` that would match them.
 >
 > Otherwise the attributes will not be available during source templates rendering.